inikulin/mods/README.md

 This design is dictated by the fact, that RequireJS should load dependencies from server before module initialization.
 But in most cases I have the only one good-old concatinated script file.

-This is how I want it to be done in my code:
+So, this is how I want it to be done in my code:
 ```js
 MyApp.define('Main', function(require, exports) {
     var $ = require('jquery'),